ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Optimal Data Collection in Tree MDPS

 \begin{example}\textbf{(Transition Model matters)} Consider a $2$-depth, $2$-action tree MDP $\T$ in which we have $P(s^2_1|s^1_1,1) = p$, $P(s^2_1|s^1_1,1) = 1-p$, $P(s^2_3|s^1_1,2) = p$, and $P(s^2_4|s^1_1,2) = 1-p$.
 This example is shown in \Cref{app:fig} (Right) in \Cref{app:three-state-det}.
 Following the result of \Cref{lemma:main-tree} if $p\gg (1-p)$ it can be shown that the variances of the states $s^2_1$ and $s^2_3$ have greater importance in calculating the optimal sampling proportions of $s^1_1$.
 The calculation is shown in \Cref{app:sampling-with-model}.
 Thus, less likely future states have less importance for computing the optimal sampling proportion in a given state. \end{example}

-Having developed intuition for minimal-variance action selection in a 2-depth tree MDP, we now give our main result that extends \Cref{lemma:main-tree} to an $L$-depth tree. \begin{customtheorem}{1} Let $\T$ be a $L$-depth stochastic tree MDP as defined in \Cref{def:tree-mdp}.
+Having developed intuition for minimal-variance action selection in a 2-depth tree MDP, we now give our main result that extends \Cref{lemma:main-tree} to an $L$-depth tree. \begin{customtheorem}{1} Assume the underlying MDP is an $L$-depth tree MDP as defined in \Cref{def:tree-mdp}.
 Let the estimated return of the starting state $s^1_1$ after $n$ state-action-reward samples be defined as $Y_{n}(s^1_1)$.
 Note that the $v^{\pi}_{}(s^1_1)$ is the expectation of $Y_n(s^1_1)$ under \Cref{assm:unbiased}.
 Let $\D$ be the observed data over $n$ state-action-reward samples.
-To minimise MSE $\E_{\D}[(Y_n(s^1_1)) - \mu(Y_{n}(s^1_1)))^2]$ the optimal sampling proportions for any arbitrary state is given by: {
+To minimize MSE $\E_{\D}[(Y_n(s^1_1)) - \mu(Y_{n}(s^1_1)))^2]$ the optimal sampling proportions for any arbitrary state is given by: {

 } where, $B(s^{2}_j)$ is the normalization factor defined as follows: {